wolftype/200c/about.md

 permalink: /about/
 ---

-This class is about YOU:
+This class is about YOU :

 1- This class is about geometry, which means it is about motion.